 Gary Sinise is such a great actor.
-It is a shame he has been on television mainly.
+It is a shame he has primarily been on television.
 I miss him on the big screen, but this HBO television movie starring him as Harry Truman is great.

-The film takes licenses with history, but shows Democrat Harry Truman’s meager rise from a farmer to judge to the Senate to the Vice Presidency, and then he is thrust into the seat as the President of the United States of America at the tale end of a war.
-It shows his handling of World War 2, then the Korean War, and his open disagreements with General MacArthur.
+Truman takes licenses with history.
+The biopic shows Democrat Harry Truman’s meager rise from a farmer to judge to the Senate to the Vice Presidency, and then he is thrust into the seat as the President of the United States of America at the tale end of a war.
+It shows his strategies during World War 2, then the Korean War, and his open disagreements with General Douglas MacArthur.
 My favorite scene is when he is told he won reelection, but the papers reported that he lost.

-Directed by Frank Pierson and based on the historical book Truman by David McCullough, this is one of the best HBO films to come out of the 1990s.
+Directed by Frank Pierson and based on the historical book Truman by David McCullough, this is one of my personal favorite HBO films to come out during the 1990s.
 Aside from Gary Sinise’s brilliant acting, he is surrounded by a great supporting cast including Diana Scarwid as First Lady Bess Truman.
-It’s a great story about a man who was a great president.

 PARENTAL CONCERN: Language and violence